zdenham/next-static-utils/README.md

 Instead of using `useParams` which is not supported in SSG mode, the params are parsed with a helper hook `useDynamicParams`

-The CLI also generates a cloudfront function to properly handle re-routing at an edge function level.
+The CLI also generates a cloudfront function to properly handle re-routing at an edge function level in AWS.

 # Other Cool / Related Projects